 How did the university come to its decision?

-University leadership made this decision, in consultation with student leaders, our academic leadership and Regents, and the Office of Ceremonies that postponing the 2020 Commencement Ceremony to Spring 2021 and giving graduates the option to participate in a university-wide virtual ceremony this year was the best solution.
-Read the announcement from Chancellor Yeigh.
+University leadership made this decision, in consultation with student leaders, our academic leadership and Regents, and the Office of Ceremonies, that holding the 2021 Commencement Ceremony virtually and offering grads the opportunity to participate in next year’s in person ceremony was the best solution.

 Why couldn’t we postpone the ceremony until summer or fall?

 Like so many in our community, we cherish our University’s tradition of commencement as a way to recognize the hard work of our graduates.
 This made the determination that we could not safely have in-person ceremonies this summer one of the hardest decisions University leadership have made in response to the pandemic.
 We share the disappointment felt by so many families that the pandemic has forced us to find new ways to honor our graduates, just as it is forcing so many changes in our society.
 We are committed to creating experiences that honor and celebrate our graduates’ achievements, both through a virtual commencement this year and the opportunity for graduates to fully participate in the 2022 ceremony.